top of page

 Utilizing the core strategies of TRM is a valuable approach to talent management that can help organizations attract and retain top talent in today's competitive job market.
 If companies focus on building relationships with candidates and employees over time, rather than simply filling open positions, they can create a pool of talent that is ready to step up when needed.

-Now you understand the core of TRM, and know how you can start implementing this strategy within companies and condos!
+Now you understand the core of TRM, and know how you can start implementing this strategy within property management companies and condo vendors to ensure more sustainable staffing practices!

 Tags: Talent Relationship Management, TRM, condominium industry, staffing challenges, attracting top talent, retaining top talent, talent management, employee engagement, employer branding, human resources, recruitment, candidate personas, career growth, onboarding, CRM, HR, employee retention, employer of choice, skilled workers, condo boards, condo community, Ontario.